ragint/big-fridge/README.md

 ```

 Design and build a UI to display the following metrics.
-- Quantity of food items by date sold, bucketed by food name
+- Quantity of food by date purchased, bucketed by food name
-- Number of food items purchased after expiration
+- Quantity of food purchased after expiration
 - List of food items with associated properties

 All metrics should be filterable by any of the properties and work in conjunction with other property filters.